Hey Casey, what’s up with all the rye flour being used in baked goods these days?

 And because it’s got a higher percentage of natural sugars than whole wheat flour, the bittersweet taste of rye pairs really well with comparable flavors like semisweet chocolate, candied citrus, and molasses-sweetened desserts.

 The two team up to make a curiously tasty cake; it’s got hints of bitterness, a slight tang, and a delicate but dense brownie-ish texture.

 Try substituting it for half the regular all-purpose flour in your favorite baked good recipes and see what you think of this new take on a classic whole grain.

-- 1 cup (120 grams) unbleached all-purpose flour
+- 1 1/2 cups (180 grams) unbleached all-purpose flour

-- 1 cup (120 grams) medium rye flour
+- 1 cup (90 grams) medium rye flour

 - 1/2 cup (70 grams) malted milk powder